Knowledge of how to hold a badminton racket is the first and foremost learning of every beginner.

 This grip is used to hit the shuttlecock on the forehand side.
 Imagine the badminton racket as a hand and you are shaking hands with the grip.
-Hold the racket in such a way so that the thumb takes a “V” shape with the index finger.
+Hold the racket in such a way that the thumb takes a “V” shape with the index finger.
 Place the thumb anywhere near the bevel.

 The index finger is the key anchor in the forehand grip.
 Use your index finger to push the racket forward during your forehand stroke-making.

 Change the finger position for different angles of the racket.
-Your ring finger and pinky finger give the support from falling out of the racket from your hand.
+Your ring finger and pinky finger give support from falling out of the racket from your hand.

 This grip is used to hit the shuttlecock on the backhand side.
 The difference between the forehand and backhand grip is the position of the fingers.
 In the backhand grip, hold the racket by pressing your thumb on one of the bevels.
 Take the index finger close to the middle finger.

 In the backhand grip, the power of the strokes comes from the thumb.
 Use your thumb and push it in the backhand stroke to get the required strength in your strokes.